As HR moves from the operational to the strategic there are going to be changes.

 Sell “diversity and inclusion” not as “here are the things that’ll incite HR” but as “here’s what the fresh perspective of someone unconventional brought to the organisation”.

-But people aren’t saboteurs, and we’re actually very good at responsibility and taking care of others, putting ourselves last..
-We’ll freeze at a bus stop because we believe in responsibly to our culture.
-So build a new story, one in which compliance is part of the greater narrative of your organisation.
+But people aren’t saboteurs, and we’re actually very good at responsibility and taking care of others, putting ourselves last.
+We’ll freeze at a bus stop because we believe in responsibility for our culture.
+So, build a new story, one in which compliance is part of the greater narrative of your organisation.